What is a Holistic Dentist?

-Why aren’t more health professionals talking about this with every patient?
+Why aren’t more health professionals and dentists talking about this with you?

-If only they would have been trained to look for the sources or root causes of the problem, or to look deeper into how these dental problems could be affecting the rest of the body.
+Most have not been trained to look for the source or root cause of problems or to look deeper into how dental problems can affect the rest of the body.

 Like most other graduate schools, the training received in dental school is basic and very traditional.

-The schools make sure their students are able to perform dental procedures before they graduate, along with being able to:
+The schools make sure their students are able to perform dental procedures before they graduate, including being able to:

 - diagnose dental problems